STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 * Create a build folder. |hpx| requires an out-of-tree-build.
 This means that you will be unable to run CMake in the |hpx| source folder.
 * Open up the CMake GUI.
 In the input box labelled "Where is the source code:", enter the full path to the source folder.
-The source directory is one where the sources were checked out.
+The source directory is the one where the sources were checked out.
 CMakeLists.txt files in the source directory as well as the subdirectories describe the build to CMake.
 In addition to this, there are CMake scripts (usually ending in .cmake) stored in a special CMake